 Other Benefits and Factors to Consider

 Before implementing Glacier, other factors should be measured and compared.
 One important thing to consider is if you are already using the Amazon Web Service (AWS) suite.
 Since Glacier is a part of this program, it may be beneficial to add it on.
+Furthermore, it probably will reduce any lag in starting your company on a new tool.
+Often times implementing a new program or system clutters up a workflow, at least initially.
+Being that your company already uses the program base from which Glacier comes from, the process will be seamless.

 If you enjoy the functionality of the AWS programs and need off-site cold data storage, Glacier might be right for you.